adeyosemanputra-pu/deepfake-iot-detection/README.md

 Lightweight CNN-based deepfake detector for IoT security.

-# 🧠 Deepfake Facial Detection for IoT Biometric Security
+# 🧠 Deepfake Facial Detection

 This repository contains the full pipeline for a lightweight Convolutional Neural Network (CNN) designed to detect deepfake facial content, optimized for deployment in resource-constrained IoT environments such as Raspberry Pi and Jetson Nano.
 The model is trained using public datasets and converted to TensorFlow Lite for real-time edge inference.